RESCHEDULED Between science & art: what exactly does a museum scientist do?

 Cost: FREE

-For details of talks in the spring / summer 2025 lecture series please click HERE
+For details of talks in this lecture series please click HERE

 Speaker: Lucia Burgio, Victoria and Albert museum (V&A)